RockefellerArchiveCenter/bits_and_bytes/_posts/2025-12-17-My-Experience.md

-﻿---
+---
-title: "An Unforgettable Experience: How Life Circumstances Brought Me to the Archive Center"
+title: "My Experience as an Intern at the RAC"
-date: 2025-12-17T10:00:00
+date: 2025-12-17T15:00:00
 author: Dashawna Brown
 layout: post
 categories:
-    - Reflection
+  - reflections
 tags:
-    - RAC-CUNY Internship Program
+  - interns
   - internships
-    - interns
+  - RAC-CUNY Internship Program
 excerpt_separator: <!--more-->
 ---

 When I first applied to the Rockefeller Archive Center internship, I didn’t know what to expect.
 All I knew was that a librarian at my school (CCNY) recommended I apply.
 I have always been a very curious person, so when she told me about how she became an archivist and there was an opportunity of possibly interning at the RAC, I was intrigued.
 I spoke to my career advisor and learned more about the application process.
 After hearing about it in more depth I decided to apply.
 I was super excited to start the internship.